Flagstaff, located at the intersection of Interstate 17 and

 The Agassiz Lodge is a terrific spot to rest and eat lunch either before or after the sky ride.
 There is a display area in the Lodge that offers information on the San Francisco Peaks.
 Live music can be heard on weekends.
 The Lodge is open daily from 11:00 to 4:00.
-A sport shop is also located in the lower level under the Lodge.
+A sports shop is also located on the lower level of the Lodge.

-The summertime sky rides are open everyday starting May 28th through September 6th from 10:00 to 4:00.
-The days do change after September 6th, to Fridays, Saturdays and Sundays only.
-The scenic sky rides cost $9.00 for adults, $6.50 for seniors 65 and older, $5.00 for children between 6 and 12 and children under the age of 5 ride free when accompanied by and adult.
+The summertime sky rides are open every day starting May 28th through September 6th from 10:00 to 4:00.
+The days do change after September 6th, to Fridays, Saturdays, and Sundays only.
+The scenic sky rides cost $9.00 for adults, $6.50 for seniors 65 and older, $5.00 for children between 6 and 12 and children under the age of 5 rides free when accompanied by an adult.
 If you are interested in group rates, please call in advance.
-If you would like more information on skiing or sky rides call 520-779-1951 or to get a snow report call 520-779-4577.
+If you would like more information on skiing or sky rides to call 520-779-1951 or to get a snow report call 520-779-4577.

 If a guided horseback ride is more your style, then Arizona Snowbowl has the ranch for you.
 The MacDonalds Ranch, based out of Scottsdale, Arizona offers horseback riding adventures.
 Rides travel through the Ponderosa Pines in the Coconino National Forest with experienced wranglers leading the way.